My name is Ella Alton.

 “She’s in the hospital,” my mom said.
 “I’m going up to check on her, and you two wander around and see what’s up.”
 As an afterthought, she added, primarily for my benefit, “Don’t worry.
 She’s fine.
 We’ll all go up to the hospital after dinner.”

 Granddad seemed to know the whole story and didn’t blink.
 I followed him out to get a newspaper, though I could have told him we’d find anything we were interested in online.
 Mom parted ways with us at the corner and turned off toward Northwestern Memorial.
 Grands and I took the paper into this little coffee shop, and I stared him down.
 “What’s going on?”
 I demanded.

-He had this gentle lilt in his voice that made me feel as if everything would be o.k.
+He had this gentle wave in his voice that made me feel as if everything would be o.k.
 He just said in a whisper, leaning in, “You’ll find out soon enough, Bean.
 Tonight.
 It’s going to be all right, but you need to hear this from your mom and Julie.”
-He has this thing about “mystery” and thinks the universe is full of it in this super coquettish sort of way.
+He has this thing about “mystery” and thinks the universe is full of it in this super weird sort of way.
 He’s always urging me to just “ride the ride” and enjoy the “winks from the eternal.”
 I always tell him that I don’t believe in anything eternal, and he always responds, “You will.”
 His love affair with mystery obviously includes a few pressing family matters.

 I hate to admit it, but I wasn’t totally close to Aunt Julie, and though I was concerned, I wasn’t preoccupied the way my mom was.